teknopaul/binjs/binjs/doc/Features.md

 # Features

+This page lists the hight level features of /bin/js.

 /bin/js is a mash-up of Bash and JavaScript enabling a very simple script syntax.

 It has a recent build of v8 for the JavaScript runtime, and Bash 4.2 for the Bash engine.